 Alan Brewster - BASS

-After a few years hiatus, we are proud to have Alan back with Southern Sound, singing the low notes.
+After a few years hiatus, we were proud to have Alan rejoin Southern Sound in August 2013, singing the low notes.
 He is truly one of the smoothest bass singers you will hear in a long time, and brings great depth to Southern Sound.
 He and Pam reside in Ringgold, GA and have three grown children.
 Alan is also a business owner, and is valued even more for his integrity.

 Randy Shaw - BARITONE & PIANIST

 Randy came to Southern Sound in September of 2013, but is no stranger to Gospel Music.
-He started traveling and singing with his family group when he was 5, and has sung and played in Zambia, Uganda, Kenya, Bolivia, Costa Rica, Jamaica and Mexico, as well as around the US, He plays several insturments, including piano for Southern Sound.
+He started traveling and singing with his family group when he was 5, and has sung and played in Zambia, Uganda, Kenya, Bolivia, Costa Rica, Jamaica and Mexico, as well as around the US.
+He plays several insturments, including piano for some of Southern Sound's music.
+He has also been a Pastor & Worship Leader.

-He has worked in Rescue Missions in LA, Colorado Springs and Nashville over the last 18 years, and has been married to Karen for 35 years.
-They have two sons and 6 grandchildren, and reside north of Nashville, TN.
+He has worked in Rescue Missions in L.A., Colorado Springs and Nashville over the last 19 years, and has been married to Karen for 37 years.
+They have two sons and 6 grandchildren, and reside just north of Nashville, TN.

 This brief overview is simply a thumbnail sketch of what Southern Sound is really all about.
 In a word, Southern Sound Quartet is classy!
 They are deeply rooted in traditional Southern Gospel, four-part close harmony and in the testimony that Christ is Lord.
 I was fortunate to hear the group recently at a large church near my home, and they were indeed breathtaking.
 I lost count of the standing ovations they received that evening from a packed church, quite accustomed to hearing the finest Southern Gospel has to offer.
 The concert I attended will stay with me for quite some time, but even now, I hunger for more.
 Southern Sound’s attitude, infectious enthusiasm, stage presence, and fine sense of Spirit-filled music, makes a concert by Southern Sound one to be cherished for a very long while.